Kris030/lowlew-basics/README.md

-# lowlew-manim
+# lowlew-basics
-A manim project for school.
+A project for school to show the very basics of a digital computer work.